deb-intel/LPOTtest/api-documentation/api-introduction.md

 This API is used to do sparsity pruning.
 Currently, it is a Proof of Concept; LPOT only supports `magnitude pruning` on PyTorch.

-To learn how to use this API, refer to [Pruning Document](./pruning.md)
+To learn how to use this API, refer to the [pruning document](../docs/pruning.md).

 ### benchmarking-related APIs
 ```python